Model Utilities¶

 ¶

-Returns the sum of a list of state dicts.
+Compute the element-wise sum of multiple state dicts.

 Parameters: